Hand Pain Causes, Symptoms, Diagnosis, and Treatment

 Kienböck’s disease, also referred to as osteocronosis or avascular necrosis of the lunate, is a rare condition that can lead to dysfunction, wrist pain, arthritis, and wrist collapse.
 It happens when the lunate bones in the central wrist become damaged due to lack of blood supply.
 In addition to pain, symptoms include stiffness, swelling, limited range of motion, reduced grip strength, and tenderness on the top of the wrist.
 In its early stages, Kienböck’s disease symptoms can often be managed with anti-inflammatories and splints.
 Advanced Kienböck’s disease generally requires surgical intervention, such as revascularization, joint leveling, proximal row carpectomy, or bone fusion.5

-Tendinitis is the result of an inflamed or irritated tendon that occurs from anatomical irregularities, mechanical compression, or certain repetitive hand/wrist motions.
-Tendinitis can cause tenderness and pain around the wrist joint or fingers.
+Tendonitis is the result of an inflamed or irritated tendon that occurs from anatomical irregularities, mechanical compression, or certain repetitive hand/wrist motions.
+Tendonitis can cause tenderness and pain around the wrist joint or fingers.
 This can result in clicking, snapping, or even locking of certain joints.
 Symptoms include pain, redness, warmth, swelling around the wrist joint or tendons, finger swelling, and a grinding sensation when the tendons move.
-Treatment for tendinitis may include icing the affected tendon, anti-inflammatories, wrist splints, steroid injections, and/or surgery.
+Treatment for tendonitis may include icing the affected tendon, anti-inflammatories, wrist splints, steroid injections, and/or surgery.

 De Quervain’s Tenosynovitis